Speedify is like the infant of VPN companies.

 The purpose of the kill switch is to stop your actual IP address from being temporarily revealed while the Speedify connection is dropped.

-It may only be revealed for a split-second but that is more than enough for anyone who may be tracking you, such as a government.
-So it’s yet another layer of privacy protection.
+Your IP may be revealed for a split-second but that is more than enough for anyone who may be tracking you, such as a government.
+So it’s yet another layer of privacy protection for hiding you actual IP.

 7. You Can Hire a Dedicated Server